 One of the trickiest parts of cloud data management is data deletion.
 On the one hand, it’s a process that should be done irreversibly.
 On the other hand, an administrator must ensure that there are no backups left.

 In cases when multiple tenants are sharing the infrastructure, data should be deleted without the possibility of retrieving it.
 It’s not enough to wipe the hard drive and hope for the best.
-The data should be overwritten with blank tables and then deleted again.
+Cloud data deletion should follow the provider’s deletion, retention, versioning, and backup procedures.
+For sensitive data, organizations should use encryption, key management, lifecycle rules, and documented sanitization controls.

 As for the data backups, this requires full visibility of where they are kept.
 There shouldn’t be any unsupervised copies lying in the cloud as, over time, this data could find its way to hackers.
 That said, in most cases, data deletion must follow the cloud provider’s procedures, so it will likely be a joint effort.
 Although some cloud service providers may have different requirements.